nilcm10/md_membrane_env/README.md

 ![](practical/files/images/box+water.png)

-Welcome to the repository for the 18/01/2022 lectures on MD of bilayers and membrane proteins.
+Welcome to the repository for the 11/01/2024 and 16/01/2024 lectures on MD of bilayers and membrane proteins.

 ## Distribution